Paccore-Prototypes/surveyTree/README.md

 You can find the complete example [HERE](https://github.com/Alavalaiah123/SurveyTree/blob/main/assets/survey.json)

 # 👤 Author
-This Flutter library is created with 💙 by [QuickBird Studios](https://quickbirdstudios.com/).
+This Flutter library is created with 💙 by [Infoswift Corp DBA Paccore](https://infoswift.com/).

 # ❤️ Contributing
 Open an issue if you need help, if you found a bug, or if you want to discuss a feature request.